($651) Cost to ship a car from Cincinnati, OH to Chattanooga, TN

 The time of the year

-Seasonal demand and weather conditions in both Cincinnati and Chattanooga can impact car shipping prices.
+The time of year and weather conditions in Cincinnati and Chattanooga play a major role in determining car shipping rates.

 Snowfall and freezing weather is common in the winters and severe thunderstorms may happen in the warmer months.